sahtivahti/recipe-service/README.md

 ## Events

-Events are published to `RabbitMq` fanout exchange named `sahtivahti.recipes.fanout`.
+Events are published to `RabbitMq` fanout exchange named `sahtivahti.fanout`.
 Any external application may catch events from there and process them as they want.

 ### Event structure